t1rxdqq/t1rxdqq.github.io/index.md

 ### Get started

-First you need to install the library:
+First you need to install the library

 `pip install db-kirosake`
 `pip3 install db-kirosake`